Stupid simple ways to keep your acrylic paint from drying too quickly and get better, more magical blends.

 I recently discovered that acrylic glazing liquids can also be used to stop acrylics from drying too fast instead of acrylic retarders.

-Acrylic glazing liquids are usually milky white in appearance and have a slight runny quality to them.
-Some glazing liquids have slow-drying paint extenders pre-mixed in that can be used to keep your acrylics from drying too quickly and can dilute your paint strokes without compromising canvas coverage (which water has been known to do with acrylics).
+Acrylic gel and glazing liquids are usually milky white in appearance and have a slight runny quality to them.
+Some glazing liquids have slow-drying paint extenders pre-mixed in that can be used to keep your acrylics from drying too quickly and can dilute your paint strokes without compromising canvas coverage (which too much water does with acrylics).

 When mixing this in with your paint, you can continually add glazing liquid to further dilute your coverage – making it really awesome for subtle blending edges.